Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

 Figure \ref{fig_CAZ_basic_dist} (i) shows that spatially neutrino-associated blazars have similar average synchrotron peak frequencies with respect to other blazars in the RFC$^\dagger$ and 4LAC samples.
-Meanwhile, the four high-weight, spatio-temporally neutrino-associated blazars (including CAZJ0211+1051 and CAZJ0509+0541) clearly show an excess around the ISP regime $14 < \log(\nu_\mathrm{sy}) < 15$.
-This suggests that, while a few IBLs could be neutrino emitters, the entire IBL subclass may not be more efficient at emitting neutrinos than other blazar subclasses.
+Meanwhile, the four high-weight, spatiotemporally neutrino-associated blazars (including CAZJ0211+1051 and CAZJ0509+0541) clearly show an excess around the ISP regime $14 < \log(\nu_\mathrm{sy}) < 15$.
+Although the most likely neutrino-emitting blazars are IBLs, we do not find any evidence from the distribution of the spatially neutrino-associated blazars that the IBL subclass is more efficient at emitting neutrinos than other blazar subclasses.

-As evident from Fig. \ref{fig_CAZ_basic_dist} (ii), the neutrino-associated blazars seem to have a similar redshift distribution as the RFC$^\dagger$ and 4LAC blazars.
-This is generally inline with the results of \cite{Azzollini2025_properties_of_PeVatron_blz} who studied the physical properties of 52 blazars which were spatially correlated with IceCube neutrino hotspots.
+As made evident from Fig. \ref{fig_CAZ_basic_dist} (ii), the neutrino-associated blazars seem to have a similar redshift distribution as the RFC$^\dagger$ and 4LAC blazars.
+This is generally in line with the results of \cite{Azzollini2025_properties_of_PeVatron_blz} who studied the physical properties of 52 blazars which were spatially correlated with IceCube neutrino hotspots.
 This suggests that blazars at any redshift epoch could be neutrino emitters.